Tuesday, December 06, 2011

 Happy St. Nicholas Day!
 (02)

 My brothers had a Märklin model train set.
-Once (just once!), I found my shoe filled with a lump of coal.
+Once (just once!), little Tommy found his shoe filled with a lump of coal.
 Unperturbed, little Tommy put the lump in the coal car behind the locomotive.
 He was ecstatic.
 It was the coolest thing.
 It was "ace"!
-To my parent's (err, St. Nicholas') chagrin, he hadn't been chastised.
+To his parents' (err, St. Nicholas') chagrin, he hadn't been chastised.

-In a —not so politically correct— postscript, a Moorish sidekick of St. Nicholas was to abduct those children who had not behaved well over the previous year, and take them to Spain.
-If you know northern German winters, this threatened punishment, in retrospect, would not be so bad.
+In a —not so politically correct— postscript, a Moorish sidekick of St. Nicholas was to abduct mischievous children, and take them to Spain.
+If you know northern German winters, this threatened punishment, in retrospect, would not have been so bad.

 Tradition states that Nicholas [Bishop of Myra] was having a beer at an inn where the inn keeper had murdered three boys and packed their bodies in a barrel of brine.
 Nicholas was offered some salted meat with his beer.
 Due to a local shortage of food, Nicholas became suspicious, found the bodies, and brought the boys back to life.
 He died on December 6, 345 A.D. or 352 A.D.